cirruslabs/tart/docs/faq.md

 This command also supports the `-p` command-line argument that allows you to supply the password and unlock non-interactively, which is great for scripts.

 If that doesn't work for you for some reason, you can pass the credentials via the environment variables, see [Registry Authorization](integrations/vm-management.md#registry-authorization) for more details on how to do that.

+## How Tart is different from Anka?

+Under the hood Tart is using the same technology as Anka 3.0 so there should be no real difference in performance or features supported.
+If there is some feature missing please don't hesitate to [create a feature request](https://github.com/cirruslabs/tart/issues).

+Instead of Anka Registry, Tart can work with any OCI-compatible container registry.
+This provides a much more consistent and scalable experience for distributing virtual machines.

+Tart doesn't yet have an analogue of Anka Controller for managing long living VMs but [soon will be](https://github.com/cirruslabs/tart/issues/372).